In eastern Ghouta rubble, a father looks for his son

 Alaya believes 22-year-old Mohammad is buried somewhere beneath his feet, a victim of a war that he says has already killed every member of the football team his son used to play with.

-“All he knew was sport and work,” said Alaya.“Now the whole team - him and his friends - are in the ground.
+“All he knew was sport and work,” said Alaya.
+“Now the whole team - him and his friends - are in the ground.
 They took him away from us.”

 Alaya, 50, breaks into tears as he describes his desperate attempts to lift concrete slabs with his bare hands.